FormidableLabs/victory/docs/src/content/docs/victory-axis.md

 ## axisValue

 The `axisValue` prop may be used to position the dependent axis.
-Ths prop is useful when dependent axes should line up with values on the independent axis.
+This prop is useful when dependent axes should line up with values on the independent axis.

 ```playground
  <VictoryChart>